An excursion of a subterranean nature

 - Duration: ca. 1.5 hours

-- Costs: 10 Euros including a glas of wine / grape juice, children until 12 years 5 €
+- Costs: 10 Euros including a glas of wine / grape juice, Children from 6 to 15 years 5 €

 Please note the following: